idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

 array variable.
 For this reason, there is also a separate AuxVariable for each of the delayed neutron precursors.
 For example,

-!listing /msfr/steady/run_neutronics.i block=AuxVariables/c1
+!listing /msfr/steady/msfr_neutronics.i block=AuxVariables/c1

-The `run_ns.i` subapp is responsible for computing the precursor distributions, and the distributions are transferred from the subapp to the main app by blocks like this one,
+The `msfr_ns.i` subapp is responsible for computing the precursor distributions, and the distributions are transferred from the subapp to the main app by blocks like this one,

-!listing /msfr/steady/run_neutronics.i block=Transfers/c1
+!listing /msfr/steady/msfr_neutronics.i block=Transfers/c1

 The values are then copied from the `c1`, `c2`, etc. variables into the `dnp` variable by this aux kernel:

-!listing /msfr/steady/run_neutronics.i block=AuxKernels/build_dnp
+!listing /msfr/steady/msfr_neutronics.i block=AuxKernels/build_dnp

 Also note that solving the neutronics problem requires a set of multigroup cross sections.
 Generating cross sections is a topic that is left outside the